albertoraaz/twitter-backend/README.md

 Run `npm install` in root directory for a dev server.

-Run `node server.js` The app will automatically reload if you change any of the source files.
+Run `node server.js` to start the project.

 # Author